MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 After you complete this lab, you will be able to:

-- Implement YAML-based pipelines
+- Implement YAML-based pipelines.
-- Implement self-hosted agents
+- Implement self-hosted agents.

 ## Estimated timing: 45 minutes